jjvanzon/Circular-Language-Spec/constructs-drafts/conversions.md

 #### Brainstorm

-If the State isn’t assigned to the same type then a conversion must take place.
-The target type for the state assignment must define the conversion and this conversion is bound to the state source type; for each state source type, the state target type must define a conversion.
+If the State isn’t assigned to the same type then a conversion might take place.
+The target type for the state assignment might define the conversion and this conversion is bound to the state source type; for each state source type, the state target type might define a conversion.
 If the conversion isn’t defined then it’s not possible to assign a state of that type.

 Conversions can also be cast explicitly rather than being automatically performed on state assignment.